AKWEL: TURNOVER INCREASES 5.7% IN THE FIRST NINE MONTHS OF 2022

 TURNOVER INCREASES 5.7% IN THE FIRST NINE MONTHS OF 2022

-AKWEL (FR0000053027, AKW, PEA-eligible), the automotive and HGV equipment and systems manufacturer specialising in fluid and mechanism management and structural parts for electric vehicles, posted consolidated revenue of €739.2m over the first nine months of 2022, up by +5.7% compared to the same period in 2021.
+AKWEL (FR0000053027, AKW, PEA-eligible), the automotive and HGV equipment and systems manufacturer specialising in fluid and mechanism management and structural parts for electric vehicles, posted consolidated revenue of €739.2m at 30 September 2022, up by +5.7% compared to 2021.

 Consolidated turnover (1 January to 30 September 2022)